-1. Introduction
+1 Introduction

-Really to understand the workings of a system (be it physical, biological, social, economical or computational), we shouldn't limit ourselves to observing it: we should also interact with it.
-We may want to know the effects of administering a certain medication; understand the consequences of implementing a certain tax policy in a society; test how a new material reacts to certain chemicals; check whether an artificial neural network behaves as intended on slightly different inputs.
-In each case, we wonder about the truth-value of conditionals of the form:
+To really understand the workings of a system (be it physical, biological, social, economical, computational), we shouldn't limit ourselves to observing it: we should also interact with it.
+We may want to know the effects of administering a certain medication; understand the consequences of implementing a certain tax policy in a society; test how a new material

-Whenever we perturb the system from its current state into a state where φ, it will then evolve into a state where ψ.
+1. Whenever we perturb the system from its current state into a state where φ , it will then evolve into a state where ψ .